 More importantly, federally-funded equipment, even if title is with the University, cannot be used in a service center unless specifically allowed by the Government sponsor.
 The service center manager should contact their DPA if use of Government funded equipment is contemplated in a service center.

-Departments may choose to subsidize service center equipment (i.e., purchase equipment with unrestricted department funds and not charge the center for depreciation).
-This equipment must still be identified as a service center asset (by department code) in Sunflower.
+Departments may choose to subsidize service center equipment (i.e., purchase equipment with unrestricted department funds and not charge all or a portion to the center for depreciation).
+This equipment must still be identified as a service center asset (by organization code) in Sunflower.
 It is vital that the equipment is not included in the equipment depreciation cost pool for F&A rate cost studies or proposals.

 3. Interest on Debt Funded Equipment